OlivierLD/raspberry-coffee/Raspberry.Droid/README.md

 Android (Android Things) can run on the Raspberry pi.
 This section is about giving it a try...

+This also illustrates the way to use some of the libraries of this project fro an Android Application (using a Maven repository).

 - [Install Android Things on Raspberry Pi](https://developer.android.com/things/hardware/raspberrypi)
 - [Install Android Studio](https://developer.android.com/studio/install)